 Prescription drug misuse is becoming more common among younger Americans.
 According to the Substance Abuse and Mental Health Services Administration, 3.6 percent of Americans aged 12 to 17 misused opioids in 2016.

 Symptoms and their severity will vary depending on how much of the opioid medication has been taken.
 Symptoms typically include:

 - slowed or absent breathing

 - extreme fatigue

 - changes in heart rate

-Call 911 right away if you experience any of these symptoms.
+Call 911 or your local emergency services right away if you experience any of these symptoms.

 An opioid overdose requires emergency medical treatment.
-A nurse at the hospital or emergency room will first measure your:
+A nurse at the hospital or emergency room will first measure: